MAPATS

-The MAPATS (Man Portable Anti-Tank System, also a Hebrew word for explosion) is a laser guided, beam riding anti-tank guided missile (ATGM) developed by Israel Military Industries as a possible successor to United States' wire-guided missile, BGM-71 TOW.
-MAPATS is sometimes nicknamed Hutra (in Hebrew: חוטרא) – an Aramaic word for "stick".
+The MAPATS (man portable anti-tank system, also a Hebrew word for explosion) is a laser guided, beam riding anti-tank guided missile (ATGM) developed by Israel Military Industries as a possible successor to United States' wire-guided missile, BGM-71 TOW.
+The MAPATS is sometimes nicknamed Hutra (in Hebrew: חוטרא) – an Aramaic word for stick.

-MAPATS can operate day or night, while the gunner must direct a laser designator on the target until missile impact.
+The MAPATS can operate day or night, while the gunner must direct a laser designator on the target until missile impact.
 First revealed in 1984, it has no trailing wire, so it can be fired over water at naval targets or from sea to land, unlike wire-guided ATGMs.
 The launcher has an elevation ability up to +30°.
-Externally, MAPATS is very similar in appearance to the TOW 2.
+Externally, the MAPATS is very similar in appearance to the TOW 2.

 Versions

-The newer version of MAPATS, developed in the early 1990s, has a new solid-propellant rocket and better laser guidance.
+The newer version of the MAPATS, developed in the early 1990s, has a new solid-propellant rocket and better laser guidance.
 Some new warheads were developed by Rafael Advanced Defense Systems, including a tandem-charge high-explosive anti-tank (HEAT), and a high explosive (HE) bunker buster.